As far as dining neighbourhoods go, London Bridge has all the ingredients for success.

-Casa do Frango do peri peri chicken.
+Casa do Frango does peri peri chicken.
 Properly.
-Pull up a pew at their gorgeously airy, whitewashed space filled with greenery and little decorative winks (the bar is inspired by the famous trams in Lisbon), and tuck into lip-smacking hunks of perfectly seasoned chargrilled chicken, with sides like African rice (with crispy chicken skin), peri peri garlic prawns, and smokey cauliflower.
+Pull up a pew at their gorgeously airy London Bridge restaurant, filled with greenery and little decorative winks (the bar is inspired by the famous trams in Lisbon), and tuck into lip-smacking hunks of perfectly seasoned chargrilled chicken, with sides like African rice (with crispy chicken skin), peri peri garlic prawns, and smokey cauliflower.
 And before you roll home, head for a nightcap in their hidden bar, The Green Room…

-Hawksmoor has taken an old fruit warehouse in Borough Market, and upgraded it with elegant parquet flooring; buttery soft leather seating; and meat.
+Hawksmoor has taken an old fruit warehouse in Borough Market and upgraded it with elegant parquet flooring; buttery soft leather seating; and meat.
 Specifically, their famed, dictionary-thick hunks of Ginger Pig-reared Yorkshire Longhorn cattle, which here comes with triple-cooked chips, bone marrow oysters, and ‘anti-fogmatic’ cocktails.

 Details: 16 Winchester Walk, SE1 9AQ | Book here